Kong/terraform-provider-konnect/docs/resources/gateway_plugin_xml_threat_protection.md

 Optional:

 - `allow_dtd` (Boolean) Indicates whether an XML Document Type Definition (DTD) section is allowed.
+Default: false
 - `allowed_content_types` (List of String) A list of Content-Type values with payloads that are allowed, but aren't validated.
 - `attribute` (Number) Maximum size of the attribute value.
+Default: 1048576
 - `bla_max_amplification` (Number) Sets the maximum allowed amplification.
 This protects against the Billion Laughs Attack.
+Default: 100
 - `bla_threshold` (Number) Sets the threshold after which the protection starts.
 This protects against the Billion Laughs Attack.
+Default: 8388608
 - `buffer` (Number) Maximum size of the unparsed buffer (see below).
+Default: 1048576
 - `checked_content_types` (List of String) A list of Content-Type values with payloads that must be validated.
 - `comment` (Number) Maximum size of comments.
+Default: 1024
 - `document` (Number) Maximum size of the entire document.
+Default: 10485760
 - `entity` (Number) Maximum size of entity values in EntityDecl.
+Default: 1024
 - `entityname` (Number) Maximum size of entity names in EntityDecl.
+Default: 1024
 - `entityproperty` (Number) Maximum size of systemId, publicId, or notationName in EntityDecl.
+Default: 1024
 - `localname` (Number) Maximum size of the localname.
 This applies to tags and attributes.
+Default: 1024
 - `max_attributes` (Number) Maximum number of attributes allowed on a tag, including default ones.
 Note: If namespace-aware parsing is disabled, then the namespaces definitions are counted as attributes.
+Default: 100
 - `max_children` (Number) Maximum number of children allowed (Element, Text, Comment, ProcessingInstruction, CDATASection).
 Note: Adjacent text and CDATA sections are counted as one.
 For example, text-cdata-text-cdata is one child.
+Default: 100
 - `max_depth` (Number) Maximum depth of tags.
 Child elements such as Text or Comments are not counted as another level.
+Default: 50
 - `max_namespaces` (Number) Maximum number of namespaces defined on a tag.
 This value is required if parsing is namespace-aware.
+Default: 20
 - `namespace_aware` (Boolean) If not parsing namespace aware, all prefixes and namespace attributes will be counted as regular attributes and element names, and validated as such.
+Default: true
 - `namespaceuri` (Number) Maximum size of the namespace URI.
 This value is required if parsing is namespace-aware.
+Default: 1024
 - `pidata` (Number) Maximum size of processing instruction data.
+Default: 1024
 - `pitarget` (Number) Maximum size of processing instruction targets.
+Default: 1024
 - `prefix` (Number) Maximum size of the prefix.
 This applies to tags and attributes.
 This value is required if parsing is namespace-aware.
+Default: 1024
 - `text` (Number) Maximum text inside tags (counted over all adjacent text/CDATA elements combined).
+Default: 1048576

 <a id="nestedatt--consumer"></a>